-I am in a doctoral program in music education at Columbia University, Teachers College, New York, planning to complete my studies by Spring 2006.
+My doctoral work in music education was done at Columbia University, Teachers College, New York.
 The focus of my dissertation is to outline a proposed method for teaching ear training through student creativity using improvisation and composition.
-Several of my ear training students have participated in my research, which will be published upon completion.

 I believe that when students create music, they learn more deeply.
 There are several reasons why a creative approach may serve the educational needs of the student more thoroughly than a textbook-based approach.

 * Students are more engaged in and typically care more about musical examples that they have created themselves than musical exercises in an ear training textbook.